Deprecated-Dependencies/meme-craft-frontend/README.md

 # Meme Craft
 ## Frontend Application

-Documentation for this project can be found in the [Meme Craft Documents repository](https://github.com/Deprecated-Dependencies/meme-craft-documents).
+Documentation for this project can be found in the [MemeCraft Documents repository](https://github.com/Deprecated-Dependencies/meme-craft-documents).